g0v1ndN/Covid-SQL-Analytics/README.md

    </div>

 ## About
 Embarking on my first data science project, this repository documents my progression as I explore SQL-based data analysis using PostgreSQL, with a specific focus on understanding the complexities of Covid-19 data.
+It hosts my <a href="https://github.com/g0v1ndN/Covid-SQL-Analytics/blob/main/analyze_covid.sql">code</a>, <a href="https://github.com/g0v1ndN/Covid-SQL-Analytics/tree/main/covid_data">curated data</a>, and observations drawn from detailed query analysis.
 While I'm on a mission to learn, I'm excited to share this journey openly, creating a resource for anyone eager to learn alongside me.

 ## Observations & Findings